Wolox/wolmo-core-android/README.md

 ## <a name="topic-about"></a> About

-This project is maintained by [Juan Ignacio Molina](https://github.com/juanignaciomolina) and it was written by [Wolox](http://www.wolox.com.ar).
+This project is maintained and written mostly by collaborators of [Wolox, part of Accenture](http://www.wolox.com.ar).

 ![Wolox](https://raw.githubusercontent.com/Wolox/press-kit/master/logos/logo_banner.png)